dipikas-create/php-portfolio/README.md

 PHP Portfolio Website

-This is a personal portfolio website built using PHP, HTML, CSS, and MySQL-ready structure.
+This is a personal portfolio website developed using PHP, HTML, CSS, and MySQL-ready structure.
-It demonstrates basic PHP includes, clean folder structure, and multiple pages.
+It demonstrates clean folder structure, PHP includes, and multi-page layout.

+Pages included:
+- Home
+- About
+- Skills
+- Projects

+This project is created as part of my professional re-entry into web development.